What is a mentor?

 Enthusiastic: A dull mentor will only pull you down, not allow progressive growth.
 You should remember to find someone who has an enthusiastic personality and highly desire to help as a mentor.
 Consequently, they will readily participate in offering valuable guidance and counsel that will provide you extensive professional and/or personal growth.
 In fact, mentors should also encourage you to step out of your comfort zone, which will further help you excel in your life.

 Active listeners: Does anyone enjoy the company of a talkative, self-opinionated individual who barely ever listens?
 No!
 Similarly, a mentor should possess the quality of being an active listener.
 Effective communication is a must for the mentor mentee relationship.
 It should comprise of involvement in the conversation, timely advice offered by the mentor, or prompting further information to the mentee.

-**Give feedback: **This may align with ‘Honesty’, however, there is a slight diversion under this factor.
-A good mentor must know how to provide feedback and acknowledge the difference between degrading and informing of your shortcomings.
+Give feedback: A good mentor must know how to provide feedback and acknowledge the difference between degrading you and informing you of your shortcomings.
 They can create short-term or long-term objectives for you so you can gradually sharpen your skills and talents.
-Later, the mentors should offer constructive feedback on your shortcomings or growth.
+Later, mentors should offer constructive feedback on your shortcomings or growth.

 Finally, a good mentor should be able to guide and motivate you, extend their support and offer valuable feedback that will help you excel in your personal as well as professional life.
-There are various aspects to imbibe knowledge and guidance such as mentorship programs, from online mentors, a college professor, or simply someone you look up to in your social circle.
+There are various ways to gain knowledge and guidance such as mentorship programs, from online mentors, a college professor, or simply someone you look up to in your social circle.
 On the other hand, this is not to say that a mentor is mandatory.
 Guidance certainly unlocks your potential and helps you flow gradually towards your goals.
-So, should you find yourself needing mentorship, choose people who offer great mentoring skills such that the mentor mentee relationship blooms.
+So, should you find yourself needing mentorship, choose people who offer great mentoring skills so that the mentor mentee relationship thrives.